Chronic Sinus Problems? Try the Bulletproof Sinus Rinse

 1. Get a sinus saline spray.
 This can give temporary relief by moisturizing your nasal cavity, but frankly, it isn’t the best option.
 If you have a chronic condition, it will simply return when the spray wears off.
 I use this on airplanes when I don’t have access to other tools.
 I suggest Xlear, which you can buy at Whole Foods.
 Their formula includes xylitol, a sugar alcohol that inhibits the growth of nasopharyngeal bacteria .

 2. One step better is using a Neti Pot.
-This is a little pot that you fill with hot salt water so you can irrigate your nose.
+This is a little pot that you fill with boiled and cooled salt water so you can irrigate your nose.
 The technique has its origins in Ayurveda, the complex system of medicine developed in ancient India, and there are numerous studies showing that saline nasal irrigation is effective [5,6].
 Neti Pots are good but can be a hassle to carry with you if you travel.

 - Place your bowl on a counter and bend forward like a dippy bird.
 Don’t tip your head back or you’ll gag.
 Your spine should be parallel to the floor.